deniseyu/crochet-programming/README.md

 There's actually a very good historical reason why writing a crochet pattern and writing a computer program feel like they're tugging on the same brain muscles.
 It turns out that the world's first computer programs, from the Babbage & Lovelace days, were actually directly influenced by the fibre arts!

-< TODO: summarize Jacquard loom history >
+TODO: summarize Jacquard loom history https://www.scienceandindustrymuseum.org.uk/objects-and-stories/jacquard-loom.

-https://www.scienceandindustrymuseum.org.uk/objects-and-stories/jacquard-loom.
+TODO: Maybe also mention the Apollo rope memory story: https://spectrum.ieee.org/tech-history/space-age/software-as-hardware-apollos-rope-memory

 ## Programming paradigms and styles